brbuxton/fdm-commit/README.md

 or geolocation updates the script deploy/commits the pending changes.
 If there are any other pending changes (i.e.
 ACP/ACL rule updates), the script will use the WEBEX_TEAMS_ACCESS_TOKEN to send a 1-to-1 message to EMAIL informing you of the issues with the deployment.

+## DevNet Sandbox Testing

+This script works with the FTD REST API sandbox available at https://developer.cisco.com/RM/Topology.
+You will need to provision an instance of the sandbox and establish a VPN connection from your development environment with AnyConnect.
+Tested in June 2020, the environment variables needed to be set to the following:
+* USER=admin
+* PASS=Cisco1234
+* EMAIL=(same as what you use in Teams)
+* WEBEX_TEAMS_ACCESS_TOKEN=(can use what you copy from https://developer.webex.com/docs/api/getting-started)
+* FDMADDRESS=10.10.20.65

 [![published](https://static.production.devnetcloud.com/codeexchange/assets/images/devnet-published.svg)](https://developer.cisco.com/codeexchange/github/repo/brbuxton/fdm-commit)